Journalism ethics and standards: Genres, ethics, and standards

 Advocacy journalists—a term of some debate even within the field of journalism—by definition tend to reject "objectivity", while at the same time maintaining many other common standards and ethics.
 Civic journalism adopts a modified approach to objectivity where instead of being uninvolved spectators, the press is active in facilitating and encouraging public debate and examining claims and issues critically.
 This does not necessarily imply advocacy of a specific political party or position.

-Creative nonfiction and literary journalism use the power of language and literary devices more akin to fiction to bring insight and depth into the often book-length treatment of the subjects about which they write.
+Literary journalism use the power of language and literary devices more akin to fiction to bring insight and depth into the often book-length treatment of the subjects about which they write.
 Such devices as dialogue, metaphor, digression and other such techniques offer the reader insights not usually found in standard news reportage.
 However, authors in this branch of journalism still maintain ethical criteria such as factual and historical accuracy as found in standard news reporting.
 They venture outside the boundaries of standard news reporting in offering richly detailed accounts.
 One widely regarded author in the genre is Joyce Carol Oates, as with her book on boxer Mike Tyson.

-Cosmopolitan Journalism- The cosmopolitanism imperative that our primary ethical allegiance is to a borderless, moral community of humankind is often misunderstood.
+Cosmopolitan journalism represents the cosmopolitanism imperative that the primary ethical allegiance is to a borderless moral community of humankind is often misunderstood.
 Therefore, it is important to say what it implies and what it does not.
 The claim of humanity is not the cognition of a cold abstract principle.
 It is the 14 Global Journalism Ethics ability to perceive and value our common humanity in the situations of life.
 It is respect for mankind's rational and moral capacities wherever and however, they are manifest.
 It is in our concrete dealings with others that we recognize humanity's common aspirations, vulnerabilities, and capacities, as well as its potential for suffering.
 In a fragmented world, cosmopolitanism focuses on what is fundamental—a common aspiration to life, liberty, justice, and goodness.